 \begin{abstract}

-Alpine ecosystems are particularly vulnerable to the effect of climate change.
+Alpine ecosystems are particularly vulnerable to climate change.
 Monitoring the distribution of alpine vegetation is required to plan practical conservation activities.
-However, conventional field observation and satellite remote sensing have difficulties in the coverage and frequency in alpine areas.
-Researchers have also utilized ground-based time-lapse cameras to observe alpine regions' snowmelt and vegetation phenology.
-Such time-lapse cameras have significant advantages in cost, resolution, and frequency.
-However, no research has used them to monitor vegetation distribution.
-This study proposes a novel method to draw georeferenced vegetation classification maps from ground-based imagery of alpine regions.
-Our approach has two components: vegetation classification and georectification.
-The proposed vegetation classification method uses pixel time series acquired from autumn images to utilize the patterns of autumn leaf color.
-We show that using time-lapse imagery and a Recurrent Neural Network improves the performance of the vegetation classification.
-We also developed a novel method to accurately transform a ground-based image into georeferenced data.
-We propose 1. an automated procedure to acquire Ground Control Points and 2. a camera model that considers lens distortions for accurate georectification.
-We show that our approach outperforms the conventional method.
-The proposed method achieved sufficient accuracy to observe the vegetation distribution on a plant-community scale.
-The evaluation reveals an F1 score of 0.937 in the vegetation classification and a root-mean-square error of 3.4 m in the georectification.
-Our results highlight the potential of cheap time-lapse cameras to monitor the distribution of alpine vegetation.
-The proposed method should significantly contribute to effective conservation planning of the alpine ecosystems.
+However, conventional field observations and satellite remote sensing are difficult in terms of coverage and frequency in alpine areas.
+Ground-based time-lapse cameras have been used to observe the regions' snowmelt and vegetation phenology and have significant advantages in terms of cost, resolution, and frequency.
+However, they have not been used in research monitoring the distribution patterns of vegetation.
+This study proposes a novel method for drawing georeferenced vegetation classification maps from ground-based imagery of alpine regions.
+Our approach had two components: vegetation classification and georectification.
+The proposed vegetation classification method uses a pixel time series acquired from fall images to utilize the fall leaf color patterns.
+We demonstrated that the performance of the vegetation classification can be improved by using time-lapse imagery and a Recurrent Neural Network.
+We also developed a novel method to accurately transform ground-based images into georeferenced data.
+We propose the following approaches: 1) an automated procedure to acquire Ground Control Points; and 2) a camera model that considers lens distortions for accurate georectification.
+We demonstrated that the proposed approach outperforms conventional methods, in addition to achieving sufficient accuracy to observe the vegetation distribution on a plant-community scale.
+The evaluation revealed an F1 score and root-mean-square error of 0.937 and 3.4 m in the vegetation classification and georectification, respectively.
+Our results highlight the potential of inexpensive time-lapse cameras to monitor the distribution of alpine vegetation.
+The proposed method can significantly contribute to the effective conservation planning of alpine ecosystems.

 \end{abstract}